 China Trade War

-Citing trade deficits with some of our biggest foreign partners, the Trump administration has levied $250 billion in US tariffs on certain goods to help boost American-made products.
+Citing trade deficits with some of our biggest foreign partners, the Trump administration has levied $250 billion in US tariffs on certain goods and said it would increase tariffs by 10 percent on $300 billion worth of Chinese goods including shoes, clothing, and electronic goods such as laptops and game consoles.
 In response, major trading partners like China and the E.U. have enacted retaliatory tariffs of their own, leaving investors concerned that protracted trade wars on multiple fronts could leave the U.S. economy on shaky ground.

 According to CNBC, publicly traded and US-based Walmart announced it will raise its prices, as a direct result of increased tariffs.
 Someone must pay for tariffs eating into company profits and unfortunately, as in this case, the consumer is the target audience to pick up the slack.